2024ACTL1101/class-work-showcase-Robert/README.md

 >Now it's time to build your own website to showcase your work.
 >To create a website on GitHub Pages to showcase your work is very easy.

-This is written in markdown language.
->
-* Click [link](https://classroom.github.com/a/urlUeIOS) to accept your assignment.

 * [Probability](probability.md)
 * [Financial Mathematics](financial_math.md)
 * [Life Insurance and Annuity](life.md)